gpollo/puush/README.md

 ## Alias

-If you want a handy commands for puush-ing files and automatically put the returned URL in the clipboard, you can add these functions into your `~/.bashrc` or `~/.zshrc` (requires `xsel` and `jq`):
+If you want handy commands for puush-ing files and automatically put the returned URL in the clipboard, you can add these functions into your `~/.bashrc` or `~/.zshrc` (requires `xsel` and `jq`):